 Required Doctoral Preparation:

-- curiosity and interests in learning about: (a) UCC works, (b) psychodynamic theory and practices, and (c) social justice, diversity, equity, and inclusion topics
+- curiosity and interests in learning about: (a) UCC works, (b) depth-oriented theory and practices, and (c) social justice, diversity, equity, and inclusion topics

 Preferred Experiences and Qualification: